-- Refugees may have a Form I-94 or I-94A annotated with a stamp showing admission under Section 207 of the Immigration Nationality Act (INA).
-They may also have the old Refugee Travel Document (Form I-571) or the new U.S. Travel Document mentioned above annotated with "Refugee Travel Document Form I-571 (Rev. 9-2-03)." - Asylees will have an I-94 or I-94A with a stamp showing admission under Section 208 of the INA.
-They may also have the same travel documents described under refugees above. - Conditional entrants will have a stamp indicating the student has been admitted to the United States as a conditional entrant.
-Because the DHS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional entrant status granted after that date. - Parolees must have a stamp indicating that the student has been paroled into the United States for at least one year, with a date that has not expired.
-(Federal student aid cannot be disbursed after the document has expired.) - Cuban-Haitian entrants will have a stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
+- Refugees.
+A stamp reading either "Admitted as a Refugee Pursuant to Section 207 of the Act.
+If you depart the United States you will need prior permission to return.
+Employment Authorized," or "Status changed to refugee pursuant to Section 207 (c) (2) of the Immigration Nationality Act, on .
+Employment Authorized."
+Refugees may also have a Refugee Travel Document (Form I-571), which can be used for documentation if it's unexpired. - Asylees.
+A stamp reading "Asylum status granted pursuant to Section 208, USCIS.
+Valid to .
+Employment Authorized." - Conditional entrants.
+A stamp indicating that the student has been admitted to the United States as a conditional entrant.
+Because the DHS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional-entrant status granted after that date. - Parolees.
+A stamp indicating that the student has been paroled into the United States for at least one year, with a date that has not expired.
+(Federal student aid cannot be disbursed after the document has expired.) - Cuban-Haitian entrants.
+A stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
 Reviewable January 15, 1981.
 Employment authorized until January 15, 1981."
 Note that a document showing that the holder is a Cuban-Haitian entrant is valid even if the expiration date has passed.